woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/rest-api/extend-rest-api-add-custom-fields.md

 }
 ```

 - The `custom-inner-block-extend-store-endpoint.php` file: extends the [Store API](https://github.com/woocommerce/woocommerce-blocks/tree/trunk/src/StoreApi) and adds hooks to save and display your new field block instructions.
+This doesn't save the data from the custom block anywhere by default, but you can add your own logic to save the data to the database.

 ```php
 use Automattic\WooCommerce\Blocks\Package;